codefellows/setup-guide/system-setup/3-homebrew.md

 1. In your terminal, enter the following command:
    - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
    - You will be prompted several times along the way.
-Enter your password when prompted, accept all the defaults, say "Yes" if prompted.
+Enter your password when prompted, accept all the defaults, say "Yes" if prompted. (***Note:*** *You will not have any visual feedback on your screen as you type.
+It is protecting your password by not displaying ANYTHING at all to the screen, but it is registering your key strokes.*)
    - **MAC Users**
      - You will likely be prompted to install XCode command line tools.
 Say "Yes".
      - When it completes, follow the "Next steps:" instructions, which should be: